Hoffert History, Family Crest & Coats of Arms

 Hoffert Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
-The name Hoffert has undergone many spelling variations, including Ufford, Ufforde and others.
+The name Hoffert has undergone many spelling variations, including Ufford, Ufforde, Hawford, Hoffard and others.

 Early Notables of the Hoffert family (pre 1700)